Thomas Daniel (merchant): Business interests

 There is no evidence that he was involved in buying or transporting people in Africa to sell as slaves in the Americas.

 Daniel provided mortgages for plantation owners.
 Between 1823 and 1843 he and his brother headed the list of British merchants who were the major creditors for estates that passed through the chancery courts in Barbados.
 During that time they extended £62,694 in credit (the total amount of mortgages extended during this period in Barbados was valued at £256,981).

 Daniel was a partner in the bank Ames, Cave and Co.; he had shares in the Bristol Dock Company, and the Bristol Copper Company; he was a partner in the White Rock Company (copper) and the iron merchants Daniel, Harford, Weare and Payne.
 All of these companies had direct links to the slave economy.
 See table for details of these and others.

 He owned large pockets of land across Bristol.
 See table below for details.

-When the British Government passed the Slavery Abolition Act 1833 they awarded £20 million to slave owners for the loss of their property enslaved people.
-Daniel received £71,562 for 4,697 enslaved people on 29 plantations in Antigua, Barbados, British Guiana, Jamaica, Montserrat, Nevis, and Tobago.
-His company Thomas Daniel and Co., was the third largest mercantile recipient of compensation.
+When the British Government passed the Slavery Abolition Act 1833 they awarded £20 million to slave owners Thomas Daniel received £71,562 across 29 plantations in Antigua, Barbados, British Guiana, Jamaica, Montserrat, Nevis, and Tobago.
+This was for 2,523 enslaved people.
+It was the third largest mercantile recipient of compensation.
 In 2022 his portion (the figure quoted above) is the equivalent of approximately £10.7 million based on the percentage increase in the Retail Price Index from 1834 to 2022.